Instant Pot Newbie Guide

 And whenever possible, try to keep easily scorched items from coming in direct contact with the bottom

-the bottom of the pot, insulating the meat from being burned.
+contact with the bottom of the pot, insulating the meat from being burned.

 One other complaint that some people experience is that their food comes out undercooked or dry.